Best Known For

 the internet activist earned the Time magazine "Person of the Year" title in 2010.
 After arriving at the Ecuadorean Embassy in London in June 2012, seeking to avoid extradition to Sweden, Assange was granted political asylum by the Ecuadorean government in August 2012.

-Born on July 3, 1971, in Townsville, Australia, Julian Assange had an unusual childhood.
-He spent some of his early years traveling around with his mother, Christine, and his stepfather, Brett Assange.
+Journalist, computer programmer and activist Juliam Assange was born on July 3, 1971, in Townsville, Queensland, Australia.
+Assange had an unusual childhood, as he spent some of his early years traveling around with his mother, Christine, and his stepfather, Brett Assange.
 The couple worked together to put on theatrical productions.
 Brett Assange later described Julian as a "sharp kid who always fought for the underdog."

 The relationship between Brett and Christine later soured, but Assange and his mother continued to live a transient lifestyle.
 With all of the moving around, Assange ended up attending roughly 37 different schools growing up, and was frequently homeschooled.

 Assange discovered his passion for computers as a teenager.
 At the age of 16, he got his first computer as a gift from his mother.
 Before long, he developed a talent for hacking into computer systems.
 His 1991 break-in to the master terminal for Nortel, a telecommunications company, got him in trouble.
 Assange was charged with more than 30 counts of hacking in Australia, but he got off the hook with only a fine for damages.

 Assange continued to pursue a career as a computer programmer and software developer.
 An intelligent mind, he studied mathematics at the University of Melbourne.
 He dropped out without finishing his degree, later claiming that he left the university for moral reasons; Assange objected to other students working on computer projects for the military.